mcc-us/bookkeeping/_pages/chap09.cash.md

 ### 2. Cash Sales & Cash Variance

-- Cash Register `Cash Short or Over`, `Cash Variance` account is a temp. account used to record any discrepancies.
+- Cash Register `Cash Short or Over`, `Cash Variance` account is a temporary account used to record any discrepancies.

 |Cash Register Sales w/ Cash Short/Over|
 |:-|